didiwu456/didiwu456/README.md

 # 💫 About Me:
-👋 Hi, I’m Yen Wu—a Software Engineer with 8+ years of experience in software development, DevOps, and cloud services.
+👋 Hi, I’m a Software Engineer with a deep passion for software development, DevOps, and cloud services.
 I specialize in building scalable systems with technologies like Java, Spring Boot, Python, C++, Node.js, and have extensive experience in AWS and Kubernetes.<br><br>I’m passionate about solving complex problems, optimizing performance, and creating reliable infrastructure.
 Check out my repositories for projects that involve CI/CD automation, cloud-based applications, and distributed systems.
 Always eager to collaborate and contribute to open-source projects!

 ## 🌐 Socials: